belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Administrator ITs: 010, 101, 150, 120, 020 & 001
 - Identification ITs: 100, 031, 002, 210 & 123

-**For more information we refer to the consolidated slidedeck on slide: 50-55**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 50-55**

 ### 8. Smals - Peter Van den Bosch